 Not only are the ingredients simple, you can get these tender biscuits on the table in under 30 minutes.
 Bake in a casserole dish or in a cast iron skillet for a faster cook time, square or round, you choose.

 While you can pair them with Easter ham or maple baked chicken, these soft and fluffy biscuits are delicious on their own.
 Serve with butter and honey and ta-da, the best buttery biscuits.
+Light and airy like angel biscuits but much quicker.
+If you don’t have oven space, make air fryer biscuits instead.

 I didn’t grow up with 7 UP biscuits, we were a traditional buttermilk biscuit family so I had to do a lot of experimenting with this recipe to get it just right.
 I did not want to use Bisquick which is what the original recipe calls for.